 Plates

-At the end of the 50s, technology arrived to a point where the process of reverberation could be standardized and every major studio had a plate reverb like the EMT 140, or a DIY simpler version of it.
-The effect was obtained through the use of a big reflecting surface, in this case a metal foil put in tension through springs.
-A speaker inside the unit, puts the plate in resonation and a pickup captures the signal then amplified, through a tube preamp.
-There was a mechanical damper, to reduce the decay and later two pickups, placed in different places of the box, to obtain a stereo signal.
+By the end of the 1950s, technology had advanced to the point where the reverberation process could be standardized.
+Every major studio had a plate reverb like the EMT 140, or a simpler DIY version.
+The effect was achieved using a large reflecting surface — in this case, a metal foil held in tension by springs.
+A speaker inside the unit vibrated the plate, and a pickup captured the signal, which was then amplified through a tube preamp.
+A mechanical damper reduced the decay, and later versions used two pickups in different positions to create a stereo signal.

 Spring Reverb